Instructors - Orlando Aerospace Short Course

 Albert Helfrick is Professor Emeritus and former chair of the electrical and systems engineering department at Embry-Riddle Aeronautical University.
 Previously, he was director of engineering for Tel-Instrument Electronics, a manufacturer of avionics test equipment.
 Before entering academia, he was a self-employed consulting engineer for four years where he and his company designed fire and security systems, consumer items and avionics.
 He has more than 50 years of experience in various areas of engineering including communications, navigation, precision testing and measurement, radar and security systems.
 He performed radiation hardening on military avionics, designed test equipment for the emerging cable television industry, designed general aviation avionics for Cessna Aircraft and precision parameter measuring and magnetic systems for Dowty Industries.
 Helfrick is the author of 12 books, numerous contributions to encyclopedias, handbooks and other collections.
 He has more than 100 technical papers and presentations, served as an expert witness in a number of civil cases and testified before Congress.
 He holds five U.S. patents, is a registered professional engineer in New Jersey, a Life Senior Member of the IEEE, and an associate fellow of the AIAA.
 Helfrick has received the AIAA Dr. John Ruth Digital Avionics award.
 He holds a B.S. in physics from Upsala College, M.S. in mathematics from New Jersey Institute of Technology and a Ph.D. in applied science from Clayton University.

-2024 Aerospace Short Course: Fundamental Avionics
+2025 Aerospace Short Course: Advanced Avionics